technomancy/leiningen/doc/PLUGINS.md

 `with-profiles`) it will simply trigger an exception and go on to the next task.

+## Overriding Built-in Tasks

+Normally if you create a plugin containing (say) a `leiningen.compile` namespace, it won't be used when `lein compile` is run; the built-in task will override it.
+If you'd like to shadow a built-in task, you can either create an alias or put it in the `leiningen.plugin.compile` namespace.

 ## 1.x Compatibility

 Once you've identified the changes necessary to achieve compatibility